distant-gradient/bestwhatsappgroups.app/_rawposts/2019-08-06-news-whatsapp-group-links.md

 ---
 layout: post
-!! insert_title_with_updated_date("title:  1000+ **PUBG** WhatsApp Group Links") !!
+!! insert_title_with_updated_date("title:  2500+ **LATEST NEWS** WhatsApp Group Links") !!
-description: "Join and share 1000+ PUBG groups on whatsapp to discuss game strategy or find new friends and players."
+description: "Join and share 1000+ News groups on whatsapp to stay in touch with current affairs, politics, business and sports."
 !! insert_updated_date()
-image: assets/images/pubg-group-links-2019.jpg
+image: assets/images/news-group-links-2019.jpg
-author: ab
+author: db
-tags: [ whatsapp groups, pubg, pubg tournaments, whatsapp groups join links]
+tags: [ whatsapp groups, news, whatsapp group join links ]
-featured: true
+featured: false
 hidden: false
 comments: false
 rating:
-summary: Hello PUBG lovers, this article has been specifically written for you.
-We have collected over <strong>1000+ whatsapp group links</strong> for your favourite online mobile game - <b>PUBG</b>.
-If you've been searching for friends to play PUBG with or a group to share and discuss PUBG strategies, your search ends with this post.
-So go ahead and join as many groups as you like - for <strong>free!</strong>
+summary: Do you want lastest news and affairs delivered to you directly on WhatsApp?
+Then this article is for you.
+We have collected over <strong>2500+ whatsapp group links for news and current affairs</strong> and listed them in the post below.
+If you've been searching for groups that will bring to you the latest news on cricket, politics, bollywood or business, look no futher.
+Go ahead and explore the list below and join as many groups as you like - for <strong>free!</strong>

 ---

+As you all know, WhatsApp is by far the best application out there for chatting or calling.
+Every family member, friend and even office colleagues have their personal groups on Whatsapp so that they can talk, share and stay in touch.
+It is no surprise really that hundreds of millions of Indians are hooked to WhatsApp chat app.

+Even though we use WhatsApp daily for chatting with friends and family, did you know that there are thousands of WhatsApp groups on different topics.
+Lots of people join these groups to share and receive interesting content as well as make new friends with similar interests.

+Just like there are groups for cricket, PUBG, Movies, Memes / Jokes, etc, there are groups for News and Current Affairs.
+You can now find and join these groups to get the latest

 Looking to disconnect from the real world and find some entertainment on your favourite messaging platform - WhatsApp?
 We’ve got you covered with a rich collection of fun and engaging WhatsApp group links.